mariosgeo/ipi4d/0readme_git.txt

-This is a GIT repository with the IGI code, created from version v1 of FL's developments.
+This is a Git repository with the IGI code, created from version v1 of FL's developments.

-In the future, this GIT repo should be created again from MK's GIT repo, such as to include original ip4di development history (even if it's only 3 commits...).
+In the future, this Git repo might be integrated into MK's IP4DI repo on GitHub, or just uploaded on GitHub as a project within a group that would include FL, MK, Andre Revil and eventually any future user and/or developer of the code.

-Centralized 'reference' repo should be on DIAS' servers at lavouef@atlas.cp.dias.ie:/home/lavouef/02_SIP/06_SIP_INVERSION/IP4DI_PKG/IP4DI_2D_IGI_no-GUI
+(waiting for MK's answer about this...)

 Francois Lavoue
 9 April 2016